goetzrieger/ansible-labs-summit2020/content/ansible_collections/6-automation-hub-and-galaxy/_index.md

 1. Set **PRIMARY GALAXY SERVER TOKEN** to <COPIED_TOKEN>

+{{% notice tip %}}
-> **TIP**: It is recommended using Red Hat Automation Hub as primary Galaxy Server URL to ensure using certified and supported content by Red Hat and its partners via Red Hat Ansible Automation subscription.
+It is recommended using Red Hat Automation Hub as primary Galaxy Server URL to ensure using certified and supported content by Red Hat and its partners via Red Hat Ansible Automation subscription.
+{{% /notice %}}

   ![test image size](screenshots/token.png)